AdobeDocs/commerce-extensibility/src/pages/webhooks/signature-verification.md

       raw-http: true
 ```

-Store the public key in the `PUBLIC_KEY` parameter in the `.env` file in the same format as provided in the Adobe Commerce admin UI:
+Store the public key in the `PUBLIC_KEY` parameter in the `.env` file using the same format as provided in the Adobe Commerce Admin:

 ```env
 # Other secrets and configuration